Toonstruck: Development

 Toonstruck was published by Virgin Interactive Entertainment and developed by Virgin's internal development studio Burst, based in Irvine, California and headlined by Chris Yates, a veteran of Westwood Studios, and Neil Young, who worked at Probe.
 After David Perry and his associates left Virgin in 1993, the company struggled with internal development and hired Yates and Young to lead this division.
 In an interview by Edge, Yates stated that all senior producers at Burst had between "eight and ten years of experience", and that the studio was focused on having quality tools and technology to develop products with high production values.

 Development of the game began in October 1993, and finished in November 1996.
 Virgin Interactive invested much money in the project, and aimed at impressing audiences with high production values.
 "So much of the game was handled like a full-scale movie production", said artist John Pimpiano, who was originally tasked with doing background art for the game, but became involved with other realms of production such as character development, storyboarding, color styling and marketing promos, among others.
 The studio was inspired to take CD-ROM technology "even further" after the success of Virgin's The 7th Guest, and to make the game "as cinematic as possible".
 Overall, 230 people worked in the game.
 In 1994 Burst switched its early engine to that of The Legend of Kyrandia: Malcolm's Revenge, offered to them by Westwood.
 Since the programmers had to re-code much of the game, only about 5% of the original source code remained in the final game.

-By the end of development, Toonstruck had a high budget of over $8 million ($13 million in 2020 figures).
+By the end of development, Toonstruck had a high budget of over $8 million ($17 million in 2025 figures).
 According to Next Generation, Virgin Interactive always acknowledged that Toonstruck would be expensive.
-A Virgin Interactive insider suggested that the animation was of an unnecessarily high level of sophistication, exceeding the quality "of even Disney animated movies".
+Virgin Interactive insiders suggested that the animation was of an unnecessarily high level of sophistication.
 Furthermore, the development team spent 18 months debugging the code written for the Kyrandia engine, further delaying the release and adding to the already high production budget.